processone/rtb/README.md

 - **scenario**: `string()`

   The benchmarking scenario to use.
-The only possible value so far is `xmpp`.
+Available values are `mqtt` and `xmpp`.

 - **interval**: `non_neg_integer()`